 It's all good if you have decided to switch to a dedicated server from the existing shared server your website is hosted on.
 However, as a website owner it's quite crucial to think upon a few security concerns related to the dedicated servers.
 These security vulnerabilities create havoc if left undiagnosed.
-The primary challenge for the web hosting providers nowadays is to fix loopholes in the dedicated server security for maximum uptime and uninterrupted service.
+The primary challenge for the best web hosting providers nowadays is to fix loopholes in the dedicated server security for maximum uptime and uninterrupted service.
 A dedicated server security plan ideally comprises a number of steps to be evaluated and assessed well.

 How To Secure Your Dedicated Servers Against Threats?